denoland/celld/README.md

   asynchronous; very recent writes (seconds) may be lost on catastrophic node failure before replication completes.
 Workflow state is designed for higher durability.
-- **Consistency:** Strong consistency for operations within an active Cell (due to single ownership).
-The state in S3 is eventually consistent with the last successful replication.
 - **Cell DB Size:** Best suited for small to medium-sized SQLite databases (e.g., \<500MB) to ensure fast hydration times when a cell activates on a new node.
 - **Scaling of Individual Cells:** An individual Cell (a Deno isolate) does not automatically scale its own resources.
-The system scales by adding more `celld` server nodes to the cluster, allowing more Cells to run concurrently.
+The system scales by adding more cell server nodes to the cluster, allowing more Cells to run concurrently.

 ## Development Status